ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS Subterranea.md

 - Fall:
     - Renamed to the Forebode.
-    - Increased rotspawn spawns, not the worse.
+    - Slightly more increased rotspawn spawns, not the worse.
-    - Plants will grow way slower than normal.
+    - Only Glitterkelp and Gloomgourd will grow.
     - Neutral, but slightly more cold temperature.
     - Flavor text:
         - The Waxing Forbode, *"The world grows more cold, more hostile."*